Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 When to use the Net Promoter Score?

-• NPS is used to track long-term customer loyalty.
+• To track long-term customer loyalty.

 Example: An e-commerce business may deploy NPS quarterly to track customer loyalty and adjust marketing strategies based on loyalty data

-When to use Customer Satisfaction score?
+When to use Customer Satisfaction Score?

 CSAT dashboard